4 Signs Your Heating System Needs Professional Attention

 Most people assume their rising electrical costs have to do with higher energy prices.
 Yet, when energy costs rise out of the blue, the culprit’s usually the home’s heating system.
 Problems like clogged filters, vents or ducts can cause a sudden increase in energy costs.
 Leakages in the system and old age also contribute to rising costs.

 Don’t put off calling for heating system repairs if you suspect a problem.
-Call Ted’s HVAC to schedule furnace repair, heat pump repair or a tuneup today!
+Call Ted’s HVAC, Plumbing & Electrical to schedule furnace repair, heat pump repair or a tuneup today!

 Image provided by Thinkstock